influxdata/docs.influxdata.com-ARCHIVE/content/kapacitor/v0.13/examples/socket_udf.md

 ### The Agent

-As mentioned early we provide implementation of the communication layer for UDFs, we call this code the `agent`.
+As mentioned earlier, Kapacitor provides an implementation of the communication layer for UDFs called the `agent`.
 Our code need only implement an interface in order to take advantage of the `agent` logic.

 The interface we need to implement is as follows: